hastearcade/haste-sdk/packages/domain/README.md

-# haste-domain
+# @haste/domain

 ## Overview

-The @haste/domain package includes common domain models and services used across the client SDK, server SDK, and the Haste CLI.
+The @haste/domain package includes common domain models and services used in the SDK.
+Eventually it will also be used to support tooling such as a CLI tool.

 See [here](https://github.com/playhaste/haste-sdk/blob/main/README.md) for an overview of the haste-sdk repository.